 In accordance with the Companies Law and the Parent Company's Articles of Association, 10% of the profit for the year before KFAS, NLST, Zakat and directors' remuneration is to be transferred to statutory reserve.
-The Parent Company's shareholders may resolve to discontinue such annual transfer when the reserve totals 50% of the paid-up share capital.
+The Parent Company's shareholders may resolve to discontinue such annual transfer when the statutory and voluntary reserves exceed 50% of the paid-up share capital.